edgedb/edgedb/docs/admin/configuration.rst

 Resource Usage
 --------------

+:eql:synopsis:`effective_io_concurrency (int64)`
+    Sets the number of concurrent disk I/O operations that can be executed simultaneously.
+Corresponds to the PostgreSQL
+    configuration parameter of the same name.

+:eql:synopsis:`query_work_mem (str)`
+    The amount of memory used by internal query operations such as sorting.
+Corresponds to the PostgreSQL ``work_mem`` configuration parameter.

 :eql:synopsis:`shared_buffers (str)`
     The amount of memory the database uses for shared memory buffers.
     Corresponds to the PostgreSQL configuration parameter of the same name.
 Changing this value requires server restart.

-:eql:synopsis:`query_work_mem (str)`
-    The amount of memory used by internal query operations such as sorting.
-    Corresponds to the PostgreSQL ``work_mem`` configuration parameter.

 Query Planning
 --------------

+:eql:synopsis:`default_statistics_target (str)`
+    Sets the default data statistics target for the planner.
+    Corresponds to the PostgreSQL configuration parameter of the same name.

 :eql:synopsis:`effective_cache_size (str)`
     Sets the planner's assumption about the effective size of the disk cache that is available to a single query.
-Corresponds to the PostgreSQL configuration parameter of the same name

-:eql:synopsis:`default_statistics_target (str)`
-    Sets the default data statistics target for the planner.
-    Corresponds to the PostgreSQL configuration parameter of the same name
+Corresponds to the PostgreSQL configuration parameter of the same name.